francium/docker-gitea/README.md

 ```
 Afterwards make sure to add your GPG key(s) via the user settings page.

+Note that we're using port 2222 for the SSH server since we're not running the
+process under the root user.

 ## Backup gitea data
 **Make sure `./mount` (in this repo) has permission set so that the script inside the